 top of page

-SENIOR SCHOOL: YEARS 9 TO 11
+SENIOR SCHOOL: YEARS 7 TO 11

-Emotionally and socially, these can be tricky years for all teenagers to navigate and this is where the strong relationships and outstanding pastoral care at Frensham can really give them the chance to enjoy what can be very stressful years.
+Emotionally and socially, Years 9 to 11 can be tricky for all teenagers to navigate and this is where the strong relationships and outstanding pastoral care at Frensham can really give them the chance to enjoy what can be very stressful years.
 Our focus has never been exam results.
 Our focus is the children - their individuality, their happiness and their unique potential - and the importance of retaining all this as they grow up through their educational journey.
 If we can help them all achieve more than they believed they could, then we have succeeded.
 If we can do that while keeping them emotionally happy and strong, then we have more than won.

 TEACHING & LEARNING